MayankRajbasu/Medipal/README.md

 > This project is licensed under the MIT License.

 ## Contact
-For any questions or inquiries, please contact @Mayank-902.
+For any questions or inquiries, please contact [Mayank-902] at [mayank.09raj@gmail.com].

-Happy Disease Prediction! :stethoscope: :heart:
+> Happy Disease Prediction! :stethoscope: :heart: